A5hi5hKujur/Competitive-Programming-MNNIT/Dynamic_Programming/general_approach.md

 1. The problem should be an "optimization problem" (minimize, maximize, summation).
 2. The problem should involve a "decision-making" component to it, where you have to choose an optimal solution out of 2(or more) choices at EVERY step of the selection process.
+3. Because we would be making 2 function calls for the 2 choices, "Overlapping Subproblems" occur, which would do the same computation that has already been done.
+Dynamic Programming helps resolve this problem.

 APPROACH TO SOLVE DYNAMIC PROBLEM (Recursion + Memoization) :